TeamRizu/outfox-wiki/translation.md

 ## Tools and Practices

 Translating can be boring and tedious.
 Sometimes it's hard to locate & remove lines that shouldn't be there or find missing ones.
 Because of that, translators themselves create tools to make our job easier and faster.
 ### Translation Toolkit

-[Translation Toolkit](https://github.com/Tiny-Foxes/Translation-Toolkit) is a tool made by [Ksempac](https://github.com/Ksempac) to help remove lines that are not needed anymore, warn about lines that are missing, check your progress, etc.
+[Translation Toolkit](https://github.com/Tiny-Foxes/Translation-Toolkit) is a tool made by [Ksempac](https://github.com/Ksempac) to help remove lines that are not needed anymore, warn about lines that are missing, check your progress, etc. It supports linux, Mac and Windows.

 > _This project is intended as a small application to automate some tasks for translators._
 >